windows-2048/The-Fastest-Mouse-Clicker-for-Windows/docs/README.md

 * This is free, open source application without ads, viruses, trojans, malware, etc. forever.

 * The program has built-in updater service under construction that may perform additional scientific tasks when your CPU is idle with very tiny CPU and Internet usage.
 See source code of the installer.
 The application uninstalls clearly and is NOT a virus or malware.
+You may switch to the installers without update service and back with [in any moment](https://github.com/windows-2048/The-Fastest-Mouse-Clicker-for-Windows/blob/master/InnoSetupDownloader/README.md){:target="_blank"}.

 * The application can be used on a bare system, it does not depend on .NET Framework or any other external library as "Speed AutoClicker", "Fast Clicker", etc.